Mining law

 Mining law is the branch of law relating to the legal requirements affecting minerals and mining.
 Mining law covers several basic topics, including the ownership of the mineral resource and who can work them.
 Mining is also affected by various regulations regarding the health and safety of miners, as well as the environmental impact of mining.
+This article covers the mining laws in select German-speaking countries, English-speaking countries, French-speaking countries, Spanish-speaking countries, and Portuguese-speaking countries.

 Topics

 Ownership

 An aspect of property law that is central to mining law is the question of who "owns" the mineral, such that they may legally extract it from the earth.
 This is often dependent on the type of mineral in question, the mining history of the jurisdiction, as well as the general background legal tradition and its treatment of property.

 For instance, in many jurisdictions, rights to mine gold and silver are retained by the sovereign, as the two metals traditionally served as currency in many a given society.

 Support

 In addition to ownership of the mineral, the method of extraction may affect nearby property owners.
 Subsidence (be it dramatic or subtle) results when a mine (or similar area) collapses or drops, causing above or nearby structures to drop with it, often damaging or destroying them.
 The issue of support rights determines the legal rights and relationships between parties in these situations.